vikramreddy0307/Model-Optimization-for-few-shot-learning/README.md

 BatchSampler takes indices from your Sampler() instance (in this case 3 of them) and returns it as list so those can be used in your MyDataset __getitem__ method

-#### PS:- I did not train as I my PC do not have enough capability to run this.
 If you have any doubts contact me : vikramreddy0307@gmail.com